Optical properties and energy propagation in a dielectric medium supporting magnetic current: Energy propagation

 constituting distinct expressions, $v_{E} \neq v_{g}$, even when the dielectric substrate is deprived of absorption $(\epsilon''=0)$.
 This is an entire consequence of the isotropic magnetic conductivity, which can not be encoded in the medium permittivity.
 In fact, note that by setting $\Sigma =0$, \eqref{isotropic-case-8} and \eqref{isotropic-case-7} reduce to the same expression,

 This is a curious result in some respects.
 In fact, on the one hand, it seems to indicate that the magnetic conductivity implies absorption.
 On the other hand, equations (\ref{n23-1A}) and (\ref{n23-1B}) reveal that the $\Sigma$ conductivity does not engender an imaginary contribution for the refractive indices, holding the absence of absorption (for $\epsilon''=0$ and $\Sigma \neq0$).
 Therefore, it here appears a novelty: a non-absorptive medium (real refractive index) where the energy velocity and group velocity are unequal.
-This surprising behavior is due to the presence of the isotropic magnetic current.
+This surprising behavior is due to the presence of the isotropic magnetic current, which renders these velocities extremely discrepant at low frequencies, as seen below.

+Concerning the negative refraction modes associated with $\tilde{k}_{\pm}$, given in Eq. (\ref{isotropic-case-negative-solutions}), for $\epsilon''=0$, one writes the velocities,